CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaqv54-cluster-intermed/run-cmaq-benchmark-pcluster_v54.md

 `cd /fsx/`

+### Preloading the files

+Amazon FSx copies data from your Amazon S3 data repository when a file is first accessed.
+CMAQ is sensitive to latencies, so it is best to preload contents of individual files or directories using the following command:

+nohup find /fsx/CMAQv5.4_2018_12US1_Benchmark_2Day_Input -type f -print0 | xargs -0 -n 1 sudo lfs hsm_restore &

 ### Create a directory that specifies the full path that the run scripts are expecting.

 `mkdir -p /fsx/data/CMAQ_Modeling_Platform_2018/`